The Mediterranean Meal Plan

 Delivered to your doorstep, no grocery store required

 Mediterranean Meal Plan Delivery

 We strive to source 100% organic produce from the best farms Learn More ›

 Sustainable seafood and antibiotic- & hormone-free meats

 Carefully crafted with flavors that span the globe

-Balanced plant-based meals to keep you healthy and happy Approved by our in-house dietitians
+A balanced Mediterranean meal plan to keep you satisfied.
+Approved by our in-house dietitians.

 - Perfectly Portioned: About 550-800 calories per serving

 - Packed with Protein and Fiber: At least 10 grams protein & 5 grams fiber per serving